kat3drx/Omeka/README.md

 version, which puts the user directly into the search box upon activating the link, and a non-JS version, which puts the user directly before the search box.
 The version used is selected based on the availability of Javascript in the active user agent.

+##Additional accessibility enhancements in Omeka 2.2.x version:

+In addition to the above accessibility enhancements, the following additional enhancements have been made:

 * Removed initial rollback pagination controls (unordered lists, from Omeka 1.5).
 Added formId as a variable for pagination controls and fed unique form field IDs to text input fields for pagination controls.